redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/instructor/README.md

 ansible-playbook provisioner/set-active-image.yml --inventory /path/to/workshop/inventory.ini --inventory /path/to/local/inventory.yml --extra-vars "desired_image_version=2.0.0"
 ```

+## Checking On Workshop Services
+There's a few different services involved in this workshop.
+They all should be up and available after provisioning, but if they need convincing use the information below.
+Remember to connect to the approriate node when attempting to interact with services.
+- Ansible Controller: `sudo automation-controller-service restart`
+- rpm-ostree Web Server: `sudo systemctl restrt httpd`
+- Gitea: `podman pod start gitea`
+- Signup Page: `systemctl restart nginx php-fpm`
+- dnsmasq: `systemctl restart dnsmasq`

+Gitea is not running as root, it runs as whatever user Ansible authenticates to the system as, so you don't need sudo.

+dnsmasq likes to think it's running, but won't pick up on interface changes, so if you connect to a wireless network/new ethernet connection, restart the service.

 ## Useful Resources

 After the workshop is up and running, a list of students currently signed in will be available at `ec2_name_prefix.workshop_dns_zone/list.php`.
 Enter the `admin_password` to view the list.